Gentle Ways To Cleanse After A Major Holiday Indulgence

 Try sipping on warm green tea before and after meals to keep your metabolism and digestive fire strong.
 Fennel tea is a great choice as well, as it relieves digestive problems such as indigestion, bloating, flatulence, constipation, intestinal gas, heartburn, and even irritable bowels.
 This beautiful herb stimulates digestion and has carminative effects that soothe the digestive tract and prevent the formation of gas.

 Focus on plant-based meals.

 Although you may be tempted to eat very little after eating so poorly, it’s important to focus on nourishing, healthy meals.
 Think fruits, veggies, and plant-based proteins.
-You can find gorgeous recipe inspiration in my new Thyroid Yoga Recipe Book: You Nourish You, which has more than 30 pages of nourishing, plant-based meals.
-I made many of these recipes when I put on my chef's hat for a recent retreat, and I can promise you that even the most die-hard dairy and gluten lovers will be drooling over these allergy-free meals and desserts!
+You can find gorgeous recipe inspiration in my new Thyroid Yoga Recipe Book: You Nourish You, which has more than 30 pages of nourishing, plant-based meals that are gluten-free and dairy-free.
+I made many of these recipes when I put on my chef's hat for a recent retreat, and I can promise you that even the most die-hard dairy and gluten lovers will be drooling over these meals and desserts!